 The estate eventually passed to the Gunman family and by the 18th century Stembrook tannery was owned by Edward Jeffries (d1812).
 Dieu Stone Lane separated the Maison Dieu estate from that belonging to the tannery and a small stream, that meandered from Castle Hill until it joined the Dour where the Stembrook turned south, provided the southern border of the tannery estate.
 Opposite, on the west side of the Dour was the remainder of the tannery estate and it was on this site that the tannery was situated.
 The southern part of the tannery estate was bordered by an ancient footpath that ran from the Market Place to St James Church, at the foot of the eastern cliffs, and then up to the Castle.
 The footpath traversed the Stembrook-Dour by a ford.

 In 1792, just before the start of the Napoleonic Wars (1793-1815), the Market Square – Castle footpath was commandeered by the military along with a corner of land, next to the Dour, belonging to the tannery.
-On the commandeered land the Ordnance department built the four-storey Stembrook mill to provide flour for the great number of troops that were being moved into the town.
+On the commandeered land the Board of Ordnance built the four-storey Stembrook mill to provide flour for the great number of troops that were being moved into the town.
 Also to provide part of the victuals for the crews of the naval ships in the harbour.
 The Maison Dieu was turned into a massive bake house.
 The mill adversely affected the tannery’s water supply and it along with the land holdings was put on the market.
 Humphrey Humphreys, (1772-1863) from Tenterden bought the tannery and land holdings.
 Using the small stream, he diverted a water supply to the tannery, which subsequently thrived.
 As more troops moved into the town, the demand for flour increased and the Stembrook Mill was rebuilt and enlarged in 1799 and again in 1813.
 In1798, Humphreys married Ann Anscombe Clarke and in 1823, Caroline Baker.

 To help to pay for the War the government introduced a number of taxes and this included one on prepared leather hides and it became general practice for tanners to use false weights to indicate that the hides were lighter than they really were, thus ensuring he paid less leather tax.
 Whether Humphreys did this, is not recorded, as he was never implicated in this practice.
 Instead, he became increasingly involved in local politics and became an active member of the Paving Commission.
 This had been set up by Act of Parliament in 1778, with the principal function of town management, which included sanitation and lighting.
 Both of these the Commission tended to be lax at enforcing, indeed with regards to street lighting, this helped the town’s booming trade of smuggling.